 Flagship at a discount

 OnePlus 6T Review

 OnePlus has always operated in an awkward middle ground, landing well above the mid-range segment but also well under the true flagship phones.
 It purports to play in the latter area, but really doesn't — and that's okay, because its value proposition is so much more nuanced than that.
-The OnePlus 6T once again proves that you don't need to spend nearly a thousand dollars to have an amazing phone.
+The OnePlus 6T once again proves that you don't need to spend nearly a thousand dollars to have one of the top Android phones.
 For $549 you can get a phone that's built just as well, performs as well, has arguably better software, and has longer battery life than phones hundreds of dollars more.